schlatterbeck/pymininec/README.rst

 file ``mininec-done`` which has explanations of some of the variables used in mininec and some sub routines with descriptions (mostly taken from ``REM`` statements) of the Basic code.

+The code is also still quite slow: An example of a 12 element Yagi/Uda antenna used in modeling examples by Cebik [6]_ takes about 50 seconds on my PC (this has 264 segments, more than the original Mininec ever supported) when I'm using 5 degree increments for theta and phi angles and about 11 minutes (!) for 1 degree angles.
+The reason is that everything currently is implemented (like in Basic) as nested loops.
+This could (and should) be changed to use vector and matrix operations in `numpy`_.
+In the inner loop of the matrix fill operation there are several integrals computed using `gaussian quadrature`_ or a numeric solution to an `elliptic integral`_.
+These could be implemented by scipy_ library functions.

 Notes on Elliptic Integral Parameters
 -------------------------------------